Classes and Education

 Who Represents You When Buying A Home

-If a home buyer signs an agreement with a listing brokerage representing the seller, they agree to a dual agency.
-Dual agency is allowed in Virginia and Washington DC.
-Designated agency, a variation of dual agency, is allowed in Maryland.
+By contrast, if a buyer signs an agreement with a traditional listing brokerage that also represents sellers, they may be entering into dual agency.
+Dual agency is permitted in Virginia and Washington, D.C.
+In Maryland, a variation called designated agency is allowed.

-Remember, sellers and buyers sign agreements with a brokerage, not an individual real estate agent.
+It’s important to note: buyers and sellers sign agreements with a brokerage, not with an individual real estate agent.

-• The agent cannot advise either party in any dispute that might later arise relating to the transaction;
+• The agent cannot advise either party in disputes that may arise during or after the transaction.

 Thank you!
 Your submission has been received!